 Although America’s health care is among the most expensive yet one of the most restricted systems in the world, people began to fear that under the Democrats’ plans, they would face a further decline in quality against ever rising costs.
-Strangely enough, people also indicated that by majority that health care today is too costly on the whole and that it placed a serious burden on the already fragile US economy.
+Strangely enough, people also indicated that by majority that health care today is too costly on the whole and that it placed a serious burden on the already fragile American economy.
 President Obama repeatedly stressed that America’s health care is in desperate need of reform but critics seem to have a point when they say that the Democrats will only make it more expensive.

 Unfortunately, Republicans prefer instead to devise little doomsday scenarios and warn people that their elderly will soon be put to death if the Democrats have their way.
 They point at countries as Canada and the United Kingdom and say, “look how bad things are over there.”
 In fact, health care in these both countries is far from terrible.

-In spite of the rather communist qualities of the British National Health Service, it operates at a lower cost per capita ($2,560, compared to $6,096 for the US in 2007) while providing better care (PDF).
+In spite of the rather communist qualities of the British National Health Service, it operates at a lower cost per capita ($2,560, compared to $6,096 for the United States in 2007) while providing better care (PDF).
 Canada on the other hand, while much cheaper per capita than the American system, provides an approximately similar quality of care.
 It would appear then that a collectivization of health care doesn’t necessarily make things better or worse.
 A lot of other factors are in play.

 Rather than denouncing “socialized medicine” as being impractical therefore, opponents should point out that it is immoral.